 The Gudmundsen Sandhills Laboratory is located in the heart of the Nebraska Sandhills in Grant, Hooker and Cherry counties.
 In 1978, Elmer "Pete" and Abbie Gudmundsen gave the former Rafter C Ranch to the University of Nebraska Foundation.
 The University of Nebraska-Lincoln leased the Gudmundsen Sandhills Laboratory from the Foundation in 1981.
-In order to convert the Rafter C from an improved commercial ranch to a research orientated facility, many improvements were made.
+To convert the Rafter C from an improved commercial ranch to a research-orientated facility, many improvements were made.
 During the first six years, approximately 17 miles of fence, 24 watering locations, sorting pens, scales, a calving barn and a ranch home were added.

-Since Gudmundsen's inception, research and educational programs have become more ecologically diverse and team oriented.
+Since Gudmundsen's inception, research and educational programs have become more ecologically diverse and team-oriented.
 Joint projects with animal, range, soil, veterinary, economics, entomology, geology, hydrology, forestry and wildlife have increased our understanding of the Sandhill's ecosystem.
-This has resulted in advances in range livestock nutrition, beef cattle reproduction, grazing systems, rangeland ecology, low cost cattle management, groundwater issues, and wildlife management.
+This has resulted in advances in range livestock nutrition, beef cattle reproduction, grazing systems, rangeland ecology, cost-effective cattle management, groundwater issues and wildlife management.

-Research faculty involved in these projects are affiliated with the West Central and Panhandle Research and Extension Centers, and several departments, as well as the School of Natural Resources on campus in Lincoln.
+Research faculty involved in these projects are affiliated with the West Central and Panhandle Research Extension and Education Centers, and several departments, as well as the School of Natural Resources on campus in Lincoln.

-With the integration of ranch economics into many facets of the research, Gudmundsen has the opportunity to become an integral part in developing plant/animal systems that are economically and environmentally sustainable in the Sandhills of Nebraska.
+With the integration of ranch economics into many facets of the research, Gudmundsen has become an integral part in developing plant/animal production systems that are economically and environmentally sustainable in the Sandhills of Nebraska.

-The Gudmundsen cowherd consists of approximately 350 March-calving, 100 June-calving and 60 August-calving cows.
-About 100 March born heifers are retained as replacements for all three herds.
+The Gudmundsen cowherd consists of approximately 250 March-calving, 250 May-calving cows.
+About 70 heifers are retained as replacements for each of the herds.
 The cowherd was originally developed from a group of 450 Angus x Hereford heifers which were purchased in the spring of 1981 and 200 Hereford x Angus x Simmental cows transferred from the Sandhills Ag Lab near Tryon in the fall of 1981.
 From that time until 1999, the cowherd was exposed to MARC II composite (1/4 Hereford, 1/4 Angus, 1/4 Simmental and 1/4 Gelbvieh) bulls raised at the U.S.D.A.
 Meat Animal Research Center at Clay Center, Nebraska.
 In 2000, GSL initiated the use of Husker Red Composite (Red Angus, Gelbvieh, and/or Simmental) bulls developed at UNL by Jim Gosey.
 Today, Husker Red (Simmental x Red Angus) bulls from the teaching herd at the Eastern Nebraska Research Extension and Education Center are still being used as the herd bulls.

 In 1989, a Headquarters/Operations building containing space for the manager's office, equipment storage and a shop area for machinery maintenance was added.